antonycourtney/tabli/src/NOTES.md

 TODO:

--   fix handling of onDetached for saved tab items.
-Need to deal with both moves initiated from within Tabli and reacting to dragging of tabs outside of Tabli.
+X   fix handling of onDetached for saved tab items.
+Need to deal with both moves initiated from within Tabli
+    and reacting to dragging of tabs outside of Tabli.

+X   Make target window and tab active after drop operation.

+X  Support moving of closed, saved tabs, even across closed, saved windows

+-  Deal with using DnD to adjust ordering of both open tab index and bookmark index.